MV Isle of Islay

-History
+Construction history

 A contract to build two ferries for the Islay service was awarded to Cemre Shipyard in March 2022.
 A £115M contract for two further ferries of the same design for CalMac's Skye, Harris and North Uist service was awarded to Cemre Shipyard in early 2023.

 The first steel for the first of the four vessels was cut on 3 October 2022, and her keel was laid on 13 January 2023, the same week that the first steel was cut for the second vessel.
 Following a public vote, the names Isle of Islay and Loch Indaal were chosen for the first two vessels, which would primarily serve the island of Islay.
 Isle of Islay was launched on 16 March 2024 by Morag McNeill, the chair of CMAL.
 The vessel was expected to be delivered by the end of that year, however this was later altered to the first quarter of 2025.
 In February 2025 further delays were announced, with the shipyard blaming the impact of the war in Ukraine on steel supplies, Houthi attacks on vessels in the Red Sea, the 2023 Turkey–Syria earthquakes, a shortage of commissioning engineers, and snow and cold weather in Turkey.

 In May 2025, Isle of Islay undertook initial sea trials in the Sea of Marmara.
 A second set of sea trials in the Sea of Marmara was undertaken 16–20 July 2025, after which the vessel returned to the shipyard for further outfitting work, including fitting of the internal lifts and roll-on/roll-off gear.
-Acceptance tests with personnel from CMAL, Lloyd's Register and the Maritime and Coastguard Agency took place in late September 2025; following completion of the trials it was announced that the ferry would be handed over to CMAL in November.
+Acceptance tests with personnel from CMAL, Lloyd's Register and the Maritime and Coastguard Agency took place in late September 2025; following completion of the trials it was announced that the ferry would be handed over to CMAL in November; this date was later put back to early 2026.

-Once Isle of Islay has been accepted into the CalMac fleet, she will travel to Scotland via Gibraltar and the Bay of Biscay.
-She is not expected to enter service until the start of 2026, as berthing trials and crew familiarisation will also require to be completed.
+On 15 January 2026, ownership of Isle of Islay was handed over to CMAL.
+She began her journey to Scotland on 22 January 2026, travelling via Gibraltar and the Bay of Biscay, calling at Catania, Gibraltar, Almeria (due to adverse weather) and A Coruña.
+During the voyage, Isle of Islay was involved in the rescue of a man who was spotted in the Mediterranean Sea during stormy conditions off Morocco.
+The crew deployed the fast rescue craft to recover the man, who was later handed over to Moroccan authorities.

+The voyage to Scotland was expected to take around two weeks, but difficult sea conditions in the Mediterranean and North Atlantic extended this to four and a half weeks.
+The vessel arrived in Inchgreen, Greenock on 22 February 2026.
+Following passage to Scotland, crew familiarisation and berthing trials across the CalMac network were carried out.
+It was hoped that Isle of Islay would be available for use from the start of the summer season on Friday 27 March, however snagging issues led to a delay, and she entered service on the Islay route on 31 March 2026.